vitessio/website/content/en/docs/reference/features/recovery.md

 by setting the vttablet `-pitr_gtid_lookup_timeout` flag.

-VTGate will automatically exclude tablets belonging to snapshot keyspaces from query routing unless they are specifically addressed using `USE originalks` or by using queries of the form `SELECT ...
-FROM originalks.table`.
+VTGate will automatically exclude tablets belonging to snapshot keyspaces from query routing unless they are specifically addressed using `USE restoreks` or by using queries of the form `SELECT ...
+FROM restoreks.table`.

 The base keyspace's vschema will be copied over to the new snapshot keyspace as a default.
 If desired this can be overwritten by the user.
 Care needs to